syncfusion-content/windowsforms-docs/WindowsForms/Split-Button/Getting-Started.md

 ![Windows forms SplitButton dependency assembly reference](Getting-Started_images/SplitButton_reference.png)

-**Step 2**: Set the desired properties for **"SplitButton"** control using the **"Properties"** dialog window.
+Step 2.
+Set the desired properties for **"SplitButton"** control using the **"Properties"** dialog window.
 Similarly you can add the items for the SplitButton dropdown using **"DropDownItem"** property.
 Here, we have illustrated a simple example, in which we are adding countries names as dropdown items to the control.

 ![Windows forms SplitButton properties pane](Getting-Started_images/SplitButtonItem_collection2.png)